ArchiveAbout

 (Aside) Leveraging AI for Blog Content

-AI wrote the first draft.
-For the code, that was ok.
-It took some iterating but it codes now.
-The mermaid chart example is all AI.
-The actual writing style of AI makes my eyes glaze over and I don't want to subject other people to it, so I rewrote basically all of the actual text here.
-I still use it for things like "prompt: add some reference links to the code here".
-I think that's the pattern I'll use moving forward too, no sense contributing too much towards a dead internet, right?
+The mermaid chart syntax example in this post is all AI.
+The actual writing style of AI makes my eyes glaze over and I don't want to subject other people to it, so I rewrote basically all of the actual text.
+No sense contributing too much towards a dead internet, right?

 How the rendering works